 - Difficulty sleeping despite good conditions for sleep – such as having a comfortable bed in a quiet, darkened room.

 - Daytime activities being affected by lack of sleep.
-For example, this might include problems concentrating at work, falling asleep during the day or starting to have a low mood.
+For example, daytime sleepiness may cause problems concentrating at work, falling asleep during the day or starting to have a low mood.

 If you only sleep for a few hours every night, you may be worried that you have insomnia.
 But you may need less sleep if you are doing less.
 If you do not feel tired during the day, try not to worry about not sleeping much at night.

 Losing one night of sleep will not have any effect other than leaving you feeling tired the next day.
 But long periods of sleeplessness can lead to anxiety, depression, concentration problems and difficulty making decisions.

 If you are worried that disturbed sleep is affecting how you function during the day, talk to your doctor or specialist nurse.

 - have a bedroom that is too hot, too cold, too light or too noisy

 - having an uncomfortable bed

 - smoking, or drinking alcohol or caffeine

 - are not doing any physical activity during the day

 - take medicines that disrupt sleep, such as steroids

 - anxiety or emotional distress

 - have physical problems such as pain, discomfort or feeling unwell

 Having good sleep habits can help improve sleep.
 This includes a sleep routine that can help your brain know it is time to sleep.
 This